 The Business Network for Offshore Wind releases its U.S. Offshore Wind Quarterly Market Report in April, July, October, and January.
 Each builds off our U.S. Offshore Wind Annual Market Report and provides key analysis of both federal and state government activities impacting the U.S. offshore wind industry.
 Quarterly Reports ensure companies are informed on offshore wind industry developments affecting their business.

-The report details important developments that affected the U.S. offshore wind industry in the fourth quarter of 2022, including:
+The report details important developments that affected the U.S. offshore wind industry in the second quarter of 2023, including:

 For weekly U.S. offshore wind updates, subscribe to our Offshore Wind Insider newsletter.